GamesDean/EasyForecastOss/CodingGuidelines.md

 # Coding standards

-Publish code to a shared repository following the [GitHub Flow] workflow.
+Publish code to a shared repository following the [GitHub Flow] workflow; see also [GitHub Pull requests] and [Bitbucket Pull requests].

 Code metrics (from [Building Maintainable Software] )